rohan-v8rma/Java-Juggernaut/README.md

 }
 ```

 Not every object can be written to an output stream.
-Objects that can be so written are saidto be **serializable**.
+Objects that can be so written are said to be **serializable**.
 A **serializable** object is an instance of the `java.io.Serializable` interface, so the object’s class must implement Serializable.

 An array is serializable if all its elements are serializable.
 An entire array can be saved into a file using `writeObject` and later can be restored using `readObject`.